ASarkar0611/TVShow_Data_Cleaning/README.md

-# __TVShow Data  Cleaning__
+# __TVShow Data  Cleaning and Segmentation__
-Data Cleaning using Pandas library in Python.
+Data Cleaning and segmentation using Pandas library in Python.

-This repository contains three  files - unclean CSV file, clean Excel file and the Python notebook.
+This repository contains four  files - unclean CSV file, clean Excel file and the Python notebooks.
 To emphasize, the sole purpose of the code is to have clean data which can be further taken forward.
 This means that there will be lot of missing values which can be updated as per intention and end goal if anyone decides to further use the cleaned dataset.
 Maximum of four directors and actors were considered for this purpose.

 __Kaggle Dataset:__ https://www.kaggle.com/datasets/bharatnatrayn/movies-dataset-for-feature-extracion-prediction/data
 __Kaggle Code URL:__ https://www.kaggle.com/code/arunitasarkar/moviedatasetcleaning